Rapper Young Dolph shot and killed in Memphis

 Thornton has collaborated with the likes of Megan Thee Stallion, 2 Chainz and Gucci Mane.

-Since the news broke, tributes have poured in from Chance The Rapper, Megan Thee Stallion and more.
+Since the news of his death broke, tributes have poured in from Chance The Rapper, Megan Thee Stallion and more.
+See them below.

 “God bless Dolph […] Real independent Memphis rapper born in Chicago,” Chance wrote. “loved by millions of ppl.
 Always showed love everytime I seen him this is tragic God bless his family man.”